HannaBerggren/Movie-Fav/README.md

 # Typography and color scheme

 ## Typography
-Font used throughout the website is Karla with Lato for backup imported from [Google fonts](https://fonts.google.com/).
+Font used throughout the website is Karla with Lato for backup, imported from [Google fonts](https://fonts.google.com/?query=Karla).

 ## Color scheme
 Color scheme is design to suit all ages and a mix of blue, purple and pink shades to match the project's logo.